Z-Zheng/pytorch-change-models/README.md

-## torchange - A Unified Change Detection Benchmark Library
+## torchange - A Unified Change Representation Learning Benchmark Library

-torchange aims to provide out-of-box contemporary change detection model implementations, in pursuit of benchmarking and reproducibility.
+torchange aims to provide out-of-box contemporary spatiotemporal change model implementations, standard metrics, and datasets, in pursuit of benchmarking and reproducibility.

 >This project is still under development.
 Other repositories would be gradually merged into ```torchange```.

 > The ```torchange``` API is in beta and may change in the near future.

 > Note: ```torchange``` is designed to provide straightforward implementations, thus we will adopt a single file for each algorithm without any modular encapsulation.
-If you find any bugs, please post them in the issue, since algorithms released before 2024 will be transferred here from our internal codebase.
+Algorithms released before 2024 will be transferred here from our internal codebase.
-If possible, be patient for new releases and bug fixes, since this is a huge burden for a single maintainer.
+If you encounter any bugs, please report them in the issue section.
+Please be patient with new releases and bug fixes, as this is a significant burden for a single maintainer.
+Technical consultations are only accepted via email inquiry.

 > Our default training engine is [ever](https://github.com/Z-Zheng/ever/).

+### News

+- 2024/06, we launch the project of ``torchange``.

+### Features

+- Out-of-box and straightforward model implementations
+- Highly-optimized implementations, e.g., multi-gpu sync dice loss.
+- Multi-gpu metric computation and score tracker, supporting wandb.
+- Including the latest research advancements in ``Change``, not just architecture games.

 ### Model zoo (in progress)